 “You will never do anything in this world without courage. …………………………….It is the greatest quality of the mind next to honor”– Aristotle.

-Bekele’s short profile on PDF
+Bekele’s short profile is linked here

 Ms. Sophia Bekele is a business and corporate executive, an International entrepreneur, corporate governance & risk management specialist, international policy advisor on ICT, internet and development issues, governance and ICT activist and a philanthropist.

 Through education, entrepreneurial experience and international exposure, She has performed superlatively in roles that straddle both the public and private sectors.
 She is involved in high-level policy advisory boards.
 She has obtained a truly global experience in today’s corporate culture having worked in America, Europe, South America, Asia and Africa, and with various international, inter-governmental, national government & private transnational corporations.

 She is the Chairwoman of GEDA Group, a pan-African investment company with interest in strategic sector of Africa’s economy, currently heavily vested in technology, Financial, Media and Real Estate sectors.
 She is the founder of the widely acclaimed Yes2dotAfrica campaign and recently acclaimed as African Women to Watch, as one of top two leading ladies in Africa’s ICT sector and the New African named her one of 50 African Trailblazers – A future made in Africa.
 She is the founder and CEO of CBS International and affiliate SbCommunications, also founder and Executive Director of DotConnectAfrica.